gmoeck/gmoeck.github.com/_posts/2012-07-09-dont-make-your-code-more-testable.markdown

 end
 {% endhighlight %}

-Experienced Rails Engineer: "I could see the necessity of a PostComment object if we were going to need to share or reuse the code, but for now it seems like this could just be put into a controller directly.
+**Experienced Rails Engineer**: "I could see the necessity of a PostComment object if we were going to need to share or reuse the code, but for now it seems like this could just be put into a controller directly.
 Why do we need the notion of a PostComment?"

-Excited OO Engineer: "Oh, well you see we need that to be able to test the code in isolation from other objects.
+**Excited OO Engineer**: "Oh, well you see we need that to be able to test the code in isolation from other objects.
 Doing it this way makes it much easier, and faster to test."

-Experienced Rails Engineer: "Ok, well I can kind of see the benefit of that, but some of this seems really confusing to me.
+**Experienced Rails Engineer**: "Ok, well I can kind of see the benefit of that, but some of this seems really confusing to me.
 Like why does the PostComment take a user, an entry and attributes into its constructor?"

-Excited OO Engineer: "That's because we want to be able to replace the user, entry and attributes in our tests with fake objects, so that we can control the flow through the system here."
+**Excited OO Engineer**: "That's because we want to be able to replace the user, entry and attributes in our tests with fake objects, so that we can control the flow through the system here."

-Experienced Rails Engineer: "And the same would be true of the language detector taking a comment?
+**Experienced Rails Engineer**: "And the same would be true of the language detector taking a comment?
 It doesn't make sense to me that something connected to detecting language would need to know the structure of a comment."

-Excited OO Engineer: "Well you see we want to assert that the comment is told to set itself to have the proper language, and so that actually is the responsibility of the language detector.
+**Excited OO Engineer**: "Well you see we want to assert that the comment is told to set itself to have the proper language, and so that actually is the responsibility of the language detector.
 And since we don't want to have to use a real comment within our tests, we need to pass it into the